-The annual emissions report shall be submitted to EPA at the address listed in Section IV.E of this permit.
+The annual emissions report shall be submitted to EPA at the address listed in section V.E. of this permit.

-[Explanatory note: An annual emissions report, required at the same time as the fee calculation worksheet by §71.9(h), has been incorporated into the fee calculation worksheet form as a convenience.]
+[Explanatory Note: An annual emissions report, required at the same time as the fee calculation worksheet by §71.9(h), has been incorporated into the fee calculation worksheet form as a convenience.]

-IV.C.
+V.C.
 Compliance Requirements

-- 1. Compliance with the Permit - (a) The permittee must comply with all conditions of this part 71 permit.
-Any permit noncompliance constitutes a violation of the Clean Air Act and is grounds for enforcement action; for permit termination, revocation and reissuance, or modification; or for denial of a permit renewal application.
+1. Compliance with the Permit

+(a) The permittee must comply with all conditions of this part 71 permit.
+Any permit noncompliance constitutes a violation of the CAA and is grounds for enforcement action; for permit termination, revocation and reissuance, or modification; or for denial of a permit renewal application.